7 Under-The-Radar Tips For Bigger Biceps

 Draping a chain over a barbell provides the same benefit, adding more tension as you lift more links off the floor.
 Compare this to the way your forearms can almost go slack during a standing curl, when the weight is perpendicular to the floor.

 Try band or chain exercises during at least the last 1-3 sets of your main exercise.
 Consider bands for your warm-up and finishing movements as well.
-A sample workout might look something like this:

 6. Drop it

 Everything in the old intensity-booster bag of tricks is fair game when it comes to biceps.
 Negatives, partials, and supersets can make your biceps scream.
 But nothing makes them scream quite as loud as dropsets, which pretty much guarantee you've reached absolute muscle failure for any exercise.